taka-yamakoshi/neural_constructions/README.md

 `[model_name]` can be one of the following: `lstm`, `lstm-large`, `gpt2`, and `gpt2-large`.
 `[position_in_the_sentence]` can be one of the following: `verb`, `first_obj`, and `eos`.
 `[id]` is for running this code multiple times.
 In our experiment, we ran this code 10 times (id = 0~9).

+The output will be stored in `datafile` directory.

 ## Produce figures
 Figure 1 is created by `behavioral.Rmd`, and Figures 2 and 3 are created by `model_eval.Rmd`.